jeffreylanters/react-unity-webgl/README_9.md

 # Installation

 Get started by installing React Unity WebGL using the Node Package Manager or Yarn in your JavaScript or TypeScript React project.
 If you don't have a React project yet, I recommend using [Creat React App](https://reactjs.org/docs/create-a-new-react-app.html) to get you started right away.
+Visit the [installation documentation](https://react-unity-webgl.jeffreylanters.nl/docs/getting-started/installation) for more information.

 Before installing the module, make sure you're installing a version which is compatible with your build's Unity version.
-When a new Unity version releases, I'll update the module as soon as possible in order to keep the compatibility.
-If you are running into any issues, please open an issue on the [React Unity WebGL Github page](https://github.com/jeffreylanters/react-unity-webgl/issues).
+When a new Unity version releases, I'll update the module as soon as possible in order to keep the compatibility up to date.
+If you are running into any issues, please consider [opening an issue](https://github.com/jeffreylanters/react-unity-webgl/issues/new/choose).

 ```sh
 % npm install react-unity-webgl